BielRoig/hfeb-guide/content/docs/the-deck/_index.md

 **Birds of Paradise**, **Wall of Roots**, and to a lesser extent **Elvish Spirit Guide**, are here for the simplest and most important reason: they make the deck faster and smoother.

-They accelerate our early turns, fix our mana, and help us reach the key setup turns where Survival of the Fittest, Volrath's Shapeshifter, or Hermit-related lines become active.
+They accelerate your early turns, fix your mana, and help you reach the key setup turns where Survival of the Fittest, Volrath's Shapeshifter, or Hermit-related lines become active.
 There is nothing fancy about this role, but it matters a lot: hFEB is a technical combo deck, and having an extra mana at the right time often means turning a slow setup into an immediate kill.

 **Wall of Roots** is especially important because it can generate mana without tapping, which matters in turns where mana efficiency is extremely tight.